 The Post-Mainnet Genesis Members distribution will not exist as of the Genesis Block.
 The MF has made the decision that because it consists of a material amount of MINA tokens that won’t be distributed for a while (see below), it is in the best interest of decentralization for the protocol to adopt the functionality required to mint and distribute these grants with buy-in from the entire community, via a hard fork.
-The MF anticipates being able to propose this upgrade to the community within 9 months of Mina’s mainnet.
+The MF anticipates being able to propose this upgrade to the community in the near future.

 Post-Mainnet Genesis is intended to be a continuation of the Pre-Mainnet Genesis Members.
 As such, its goals are to reward and prepare the most qualified members of the community to become active stakeholders of the protocol.
 All Genesis Founding Members (GFM) are fully AML/KYC’d and verified, and contribute to the project over months via technical or community work.
 The MF anticipates granting MINA tokens to community members over 4 years.
 The proposed grants would have the same unlock schedule as Pre-Mainnet Genesis grants—4 years with 1 year cliff.

 A big part of Mina is SNARK production.
 In Mina, while block producers provide security for the network and allow it to reach consensus, SNARK producers keep the blockchain at a fixed size.
 Block producers need to work with SNARK producers to make sure every transaction gets SNARKed.
 More on this dynamic can be found here.